SGuduru96/set/README.md

 - Unit testing for the model

 ## Details about the Model
-Since the game model is supposed to be compleatly independent and blind to user interfaces, I spent a lot of time thinking about the essential information needed for the application.
+Since the game model is supposed to be completely independent and blind to user interfaces, I spent a lot of time thinking about the essential information needed for the application.

 After a lot of thought I decided on the following for a public api for the game model